 On the legitimate end of the spectrum, a company can sell its unregistered shares in private transactions (often called “private placements”), and such sales to investors are an essential source of capital for American business, particularly small firms.
 But these Investments can be fraught with risk—including the fact that you can’t be certain the company being touted will actually complete an IPO.
 This means you cannot be sure whether you will ever be able to sell the shares you purchased.
 Separately, the fair market value of your shares may be based solely on speculation.
 And privately purchased shares typically come with restrictions, such as lock-up periods that prevent you from selling your shares for up to a year even if the company goes public in the interim.
-In addition, for a private placement to be legal under the federal securities laws, the company and its promoters generally cannot advertise the offering or make solicitations to the general public.
-And these deals are typically open only to “accredited investors,” which includes individuals who have net worth of more than $1 million (excluding the value of their primary residence) or income of more than $200,000 in the current year and each of the preceding two years ($300,000 for couples).
+In addition, even though you might see advertisements or public solicitations to participate in a private placement, these deals are typically open only to “accredited investors,” which includes individuals who have net worth of more than $1 million (excluding the value of their primary residence) or income of more than $200,000 in the current year and each of the preceding two years ($300,000 for couples).

 On the other end of the spectrum, the unregistered shares offered to you could be part of a fraud.
 The company might not exist—or, if it does, the promoter might be offering shares he doesn’t have or that he acquired in a questionable transaction.
 The fraud could also involve misrepresentations about the company and its prospects, including the likelihood, timing and pricing of any potential IPO.
 In the criminal case mentioned above, the defendant falsely claimed that he had worked at Goldman Sachs, was a preferred client of the firm and had access to discounted, pre-IPO shares of such well-known companies as AOL, Google, Facebook and Rosetta Stone.